• Slang User's Guide

 createGlobalSession(globalSession.writeRef());

-When a global session is created, the Slang system will load its internal representation of the standard library that the compiler provides to user code.
-The standard library can take a significant amount of time to load, so applications are advised to use a single global session if possible, rather than creating and then disposing of one for each compile.
+When a global session is created, the Slang system will load its internal representation of the core module that the compiler provides to user code.
+The core module can take a significant amount of time to load, so applications are advised to use a single global session if possible, rather than creating and then disposing of one for each compile.

 Note